thatisdrtruman/thatisdrtruman.github.io/content/posts/pecsonline.md

 If you can't see it: https://archive.org/embed/joseph-liu-pecs-online-playthrough

 The app was usable on the PC, on phone and tablet, via the internet and a browser app.
 It had user and child adding/modifying, PECS 1-3 or single symbols and 4-6 or sentence making.

-It was made up of 9 categories, including one personalised items category.
+I made 9 categories in PECSOnline, including one personalised items category.
 It also had First this, then that, which was placing symbols on the First and Then backgrounds.

-It had personalised items that anyone can upload with an image or in the phone or tablet's case, make from a photo.
+The personalised items feature: anyone can upload with an image or in the phone or tablet's case, make from a photo.
 That personalised item was then either released to everyone on the network of users, or just the personalised item's creator.

 It also had a list of a child's personalised items, which the user can modify, providing they put in the right passcode.
 There, the adult could inactivate all of the child's personalised item or reactivate them.
 They could also deactivate/reactivate accounts, including in the case of reactivating, put in the old adult user's passcode to reactivate.